The Complete Travel Guide to the Laugavegur Trail

 2. Is it worth it?
 (Key sections and highlights)

 The Laugavegur Trail is one of the best ways to appreciate the raw power of Icelandic nature.
 Over the course of three or four days, you’ll move from the empty valleys of the highlands into the shadow of the great glaciers that reside by the Atlantic Ocean.
 If the weather is good, you’ll witness a real array of habitats, including lava fields and carved river gorges that make Iceland famous.
-It’s that variety that helps the Laugavegur stand out from the crowd.
 Most hikers agree that the highlights of the trail are:

 - The view south from Jökultungur after the Hvanngil Hut – Just outside Landmannalaugar, expect a sweeping dash of Southern Iceland, with three glaciers in view and serrated mountaintops above a black-rock valley bottom.